backend-development/backend-development-textbook/source/testing.md

 By default, every Rails application has three environments: development, test, and production.

+Each environment has a configuration file in `config/environments/`.
+For the test environment the file is `config/environments/test.rb`.

-Each environment's configuration can be modified similarly.
-In this case, we can modify our test environment by changing the options found in `config/environments/test.rb` and we can add gems that are only used in testing by putting them in a test-section in the `Gemfile` like so:
+In the Gemfile you can add gems that are only used in one environment by putting them in a section like so:

 ```
 # Gemfile
 # use gem capybara only in test environment:
 group :test do
-  gem 'capybara'
+  gem 'capybara', '~> 2.13'
 end
 ```